 In 1890, five years before German physics professor Wilhelm Conrad Roentgen announced his discovery of the rays that made the field of radiology possible, a University of Pennsylvania physics professor and a photographer inadvertently exposed two coins to a photographic plate and produced an X-ray.
 Not understanding the accident, they filed the film, only to recall it and realize what they had done when Roentgen's work at the Physical Institute of the University of Wurzburg became public in 1895.

 The University of Pennsylvania was poised to take advantage of this new technology.
 The first X-rays (called “skiagraphs”) were taken of extremities.
 By June of 1896, the Chief of Surgery at the Hospital of the University of Pennsylvania (HUP) used a skiagraph to locate a toy jack that a child had swallowed.
 Within months, several HUP departments were using roentgen rays for diagnosis, surgical planning, and follow-up.
 In 1898, the School appointed the first Instructor of Skiagraphy, Charles Lester Leonard.

-Under Dr. McKenna's leadership, the Department of Radiation Oncology has made significant progress in its missions of education, research and clinical services.
+Under Dr. McKenna's leadership, the Department of Radiation Oncology greatly expanded its missions of education, research and clinical services.
 From 1991 to 2004, the Department grew from eight to over thirty five full-time faculty.
-The research funding awarded to the Department has grown from $1.7 million in 1992 to $9.6 million in 2004.
-The Department of Radiation Oncology (combined with the Department of Radiology) has ranked first in its specialty in NIH research awards in all but one year of Dr. McKenna's tenure as department chair.
+The Department of Radiation Oncology (combined with the Department of Radiology) became ranked first in its specialty in NIH research awards in all but one year of Dr. McKenna's tenure as department chair.

 The following individuals have served as chair of the Department of Radiation Oncology at the University of Pennsylvania’s Perelman School of Medicine: